jeffreybiles/personalsite/config/jekyll/_posts/2013-03-02-communitease.markdown

 title: Communi-tease
 ---

+#Communi-tease

-Life in America is a dysfunctional farce.
+Life in America is, in most cities, suburbs, and rural areas, systemically dysfunctional.

 Let me explain.